 What had happened was this: one day a Persian soldier had seen one of the Lydians manning the ramparts accidentally drop his helmet down from the heights.
 Then he saw this same Lydian climb down the wall to retrieve it — climb down a wall that everyone had heretofore believed to be unclimbable.
 After nightfall, the Persian soldier crept up to examine that section, and found that its surface was not so smooth and unblemished as all the rest of the wall; it was in fact riven with cracks that could serve as handholds for a brave and dexterous man.
 He told his king of his discovery, and Cyrus quickly ordered his soldiers to attempt the climb en masse.
 They died in the dozens from the rocks and flaming oil which the Lydians rained down on them from the ramparts, then died in the hundreds from Lydian swords after making it to the top.
 But the Persians were as relentless as any hive of bees; they just kept on coming.
 In the end, they managed to battle their way to the main gates of the city and throw them wide.

-Croesus was saved from an immediate death only by the intervention of the son whom everyone had believed to be mute.
+Croesus was saved from death only by the intervention of the son whom everyone had believed to be mute.
 When the boy saw a Persian soldier raising his sword to deliver the killing blow to his father, something seemed to shake itself loose inside him.
 “Don’t kill King Croesus!” he shouted.
-The enemy soldiers obeyed him to the extent of shackling their prize to give to their own King Cyrus.
+And the enemy soldiers obeyed him to the extent of shackling their prize to give to their own King Cyrus.

 Said king wasn’t known for his mercy.
 He ordered that an execution pyre be prepared while his pathetic prisoner looked on in his shackles, waiting to be burned alive upon it.
 But while this was being done, he noticed that Croesus, crouching there in the dirt beside himself with fear, kept muttering the name “Solon” over and over.
 Finally, he asked Croesus what the name meant to him.